-Children’s Civil Rights Walk Class Activity Free PDF this is an amazing resource especially if there are a few of you, so perfect for homeschool co-ops or bigger families.
+Children’s Civil Rights Walk Class Activity.
+This is an amazing resource especially if there are a few of you, perfect for homeschool co-ops or bigger families.
 It will show the kids what it was like going on a protest.

 MLK Free 8 Page Activity pack for elementary and middle school-aged children.

 Martin Luther King Jr Worksheets, Activities, Printables, and Lesson Plans free worksheets for kids of all ages.